zechhub/Discord-Bot-Example/README.md

 **NOTE:** \
-BlackCap was made for educational purposes, there for all consequences caused by your actions are **your** responsibility and accountability.
+Discord - Bot was made for educational purposes, there for all consequences caused by your actions are **your** responsibility and accountability.

 ---